-Canon 1300D versus Panasonic G80
+Canon 1300D vs Panasonic G80

 The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and September 2016.
 The 1300D is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1300D) and a Four Thirds (G80) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably smaller (13 percent) than the Canon 1300D.
 However, the G80 is slightly heavier (4 percent) than the 1300D.
 It is noteworthy in this context that the G80 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.